aorczyk/my-controller/README.md

 ## 💡 Examples

-### Controlling a dot on a micro:bit screen using arrow keys, sliders, joystick, and a device orientation:
+### Controlling a dot on a BBC micro:bit screen using arrow keys, sliders, joystick, and a device orientation:

 ```typescript
 myController.onCommandReceived(function () {